aws-samples/amazon-bedrock-samples/agents/insurance-solution/README.md

 2. During **pre-processing**, the agent validates, contextualizes, and categorizes user input.
 The user input (or _Task_) is interpreted by the agent using chat history and the instructions and underlying foundation model that were specified during [agent creation](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html).
 The agent's [instructions](https://docs.aws.amazon.com/bedrock/latest/userguide/agents.html) are descriptive guidelines outlining the agent's intended actions.
 Also, you can optionally configure [advanced prompts](https://docs.aws.amazon.com/bedrock/latest/userguide/advanced-prompts.html), which allow you to boost your agent's precision by employing more detailed configurations and offering manually selected examples for few-shot prompting.
 This method allows you to enhance the model's performance by providing labeled examples associated with a particular task.

 3. During **orchestration**, the agent develops a _rational_ with the logical steps of which action group API invocations and knowledge base queries are needed to generate an _observation_ that can be used to augment the base prompt for the underlying foundation model.
-This enhanced prompt serves as the input for activating the foundation model, which then anticipates the most optimal sequence of actions to complete the user's task.
+This ReAct style of prompting serves as the input for activating the foundation model, which then anticipates the most optimal sequence of actions to complete the user's task.

 4. [Action groups](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-setup.html) are a set of APIs and corresponding business logic, whose OpenAPI schema is defined as JSON files stored in S3.
 The schema allows the agent to reason around the function of each API.
 Each action group can specify one or more API paths, whose business logic is executed through the Lambda function associated with the action group.